clintonboys/clintonboys.github.io/_posts/2015-03-30-itunes-and-pitchfork.md

     Average play-weighted Pitchfork score of artists: 7.590 [Finished in 16.3s]

 This is an increase of nearly 9% on the review mean.
+This analysis is a little imperfect because the